-The Comprehensive Continuous Integrated System of Care (CCISC) model has been developed over the last 15 years by ZiaPartners.
-It is an evidence-based model (Minkoff & Cline, 2004, 2005) that has been identified by SAMHSA as a “best practice” for system design, and has been used in dozens of local, regional, state or provincial systems of care internationally, including over 35 states in the U.S., 5 Canadian provinces, and several states in Australia.
-CCISC is designed to create a framework for systems to engage in this type of vision-driven transformation.
-It is built on the framework of the IOM Quality Chasm series, which has recommended the need for a customer-oriented quality improvement approach to inform all of health and behavioral health care.
+The Comprehensive Continuous Integrated System of Care or CCISC is an evidence-based model (Minkoff & Cline, 2004, 2005) that has been identified by SAMHSA as a “best practice” for system design, and has been used in dozens of local, regional, state/provincial systems of care internationally, including over 35 states in the U.S., 5 Canadian provinces, and several states in Australia.
+CCISC is designed to create processes for systems to engage in to produce vision-driven transformation–a customer-oriented quality improvement approach to change.

 Key Elements (CCISC)

 - The system must be built to fulfill the biggest possible vision of meeting the needs and hopes of its customers: both the individuals and families who are seeking help, and the system partners (e.g., criminal justice, child welfare, juvenile justice, homeless services, public health, etc.) that share the responsibility to respond.
 The emphasis always begins with those individuals and families who the system is currently not well designed to serve (people with co-occurring issues, people with cultural diversity, people in complex crisis, etc.)